-- 3. Any waste disposal site no longer in use must be rehabilitated to the standards required by the legislation. - 4.
-Any proposed development within 450 metres of an existing or former waste disposal site is subject to the regulations of the Public Health Act.
+Any waste disposal site no longer in use must be rehabilitated to the standards required by the legislation.

+development within 450m Any proposed development within 450 metres of an existing or former waste disposal site is subject to the regulations of the Public Health Act.